-The alleged perpetrator(s) would need to be told your name and the details of your complaint in order for the issue to be investigated properly.
+In most instances, the alleged perpetrator(s) would need to be told your name and the details of your complaint in order for the issue to be investigated properly.
 However, we will carry out the investigation as confidentially and sensitively as possible.
 Where you and the alleged perpetrator(s) work in proximity to each other, we will consider whether it is appropriate to separate you whilst the matter is being investigated.